LukasUNCW/Australian-Open-2024-Monte-Carlo-Simulation/README.md

-# Backtest Against Actual Australian Open 2024
+# Backtest Against Actual Australian Open 2024 Results

 To evaluate the model, the simulated probabilities were compared against the real 2024 Australian Open results.